 O'Connor, et al. v.
 Uber Technologies, Inc., Case No. 3:13-cv-03826-EMC

-This case involved hundreds of thousands of drivers who claimed that Uber® incorrectly classified them as independent contractors instead of employees.
-The parties reached a tentative $100 million settlement in 2016, but the judge rejected the agreement, saying it wasn't enough for the drivers.
+Hundreds of thousands of drivers sued Uber for incorrectly classifying them as independent contractors instead of employees.
+The parties reached a tentative $100 million settlement in 2016, but a judge rejected the agreement, saying it wasn't enough for the drivers.

-In 2019, the case settled for only $20 million.
-That’s because the U.S. Supreme Court upheld the validity of arbitration clauses in employment contracts.
-This meant that the contracts the drivers agreed to in order to start driving for Uber® barred most of them from bringing a class action lawsuit.
-The number of class plaintiffs dropped from about 385,000 to less than 14,000.
+In 2019, the case settled for only $20 million because a U.S. Supreme Court decision that upheld the validity of arbitration clauses in employment contracts reduced the number of class plaintiffs from about 385,000 to less than 14,000.

 Lopez and Medina v.
 Uber Technologies, Inc., Case No. 4:17-cv-06255 (YGR)

-In 2017, the two named plaintiffs brought this class action lawsuit on behalf of themselves and more than 400 female and minority Uber® employees.
-The plaintiffs alleged that Uber® engaged in workplace discrimination based on an employee’s race, gender, or nationality.
+In 2017, two Uber employees brought a class-action lawsuit on behalf of themselves and more than 400 female and minority Uber employees.
+The plaintiffs said that Uber engaged in workplace discrimination based on employees' race, gender, and nationality.
 In 2018, the case settled for $10 million.

 Philliben and McKnight v.
 Uber Technologies, Inc. et al., Case No. 3:14-cv-05615

-Filed by two plaintiffs in Michigan and California in 2014, this class action involved assertions that Uber® misled passengers about the extent of its passenger safety measures and the $1 "Safe Rides Fee."
-The case settled in 2016 for $28.5 million.
+In 2014, two Uber passengers filed a class action claiming that Uber misled passengers about the extent of its passenger safety measures and the $1 "Safe Rides Fee."
+The case was settled in 2016 for $28.5 million.